-Faculty: Any individuals who have received a formal assignment to teach resident/fellow physicians.
+Faculty: Any individuals who have received a formal assignment to teach and/or supervise residents or fellows.
 At some sites appointment to the medical staff of the hospital constitutes appointment to the faculty.

 Fatigue management: Recognition by either a resident or supervisor of a level of resident fatigue that may adversely affect patient safety and enactment of a solution to mitigate the fatigue.